extraorange/robotframework-chromefortesting/README.md

 ## :book: Overview

-This module provides a conveniet keyword that takes care of automated installation and configuration of specific Chromium flavour: *Chrome for Testing*.
-It dynamically ensures a consistent automation testing environment across multiple platforms, by encapsulation of automatic browser infrastructure setup.
+This module provides a conveniet keyword that takes care of automated installation and configuration of specific Chromium flavour: **Chrome for Testing**.
+Dynamically ensures a consistent automation testing environment across multiple platforms, by encapsulation of automatic browser infrastructure setup.

 ## :package: Instalation